jump1945/colorSortSolver/README.md

 ## how to do the input

-1.put in the `bottle count` and `bottle size` in the followinf order.
+1.put in the `bottle count` and `bottle size` in the following order.

 ```
 enterBottleCount and bottleSize